Practice Greenhealth’s Partner for Change Award

-New Ulm Medical Center earned a Practice Greenhealth Partner for Change Award in 2023 & 2024.
+New Ulm Medical Center earned a Practice Greenhealth Partner for Change Award in 2023, 2024, and 2025.
 The award recognizes superior performance in a range of different sustainability programs and activities including energy, waste, procurement, and greening the operating room.
-New Ulm was recognized for operating at the 90th percentile of all other applicants for recycling as a percentage of total waste.

 Staff in New Ulm Medical Center’s Pharmacy and Radiology Departments collaborated to solve a problem arising around the time of the Covid-19 pandemic.
 There was a shortage in the supply of contrast dye used for CT scans.
 Pharmacists and radiologists needed to identify a solution for reducing contrast waste to conserve their supply.
 What they discovered was that a lot of patients don’t require the contrast vial’s entire contents, and whatever wasn’t used, was being thrown in the black bins as hazardous pharmaceutical waste.
 The Radiology Team, led by Brian Dracy, RT, then collaborated with the pharmacy to develop a process where only needed amounts of contrast were being filled for each patient, resulting in significantly reducing contrast waste.
 To further reduce this waste problem, the pharmacy began ordering 75mL vials rather than 100 or 150mL so the available contrast per patient didn’t significantly exceed the typical amount needed.
 This additionally helped New Ulm reduce costs associated with the cost of contrast, but also the costs associated with waste disposal of contrast given it is an infectious waste (black bins) and is quite costly by weight when compared to general solid waste.